 Koninklijke DSM N.V.
-(Royal DSM) is a company limited by shares listed on Euronext Amsterdam, managed by a Managing Board together with an Executive Committee, and an independent Supervisory Board.
+(Royal DSM) is a company limited by shares listed on Euronext Amsterdam.
+It is managed by a Managing Board together with an Executive Committee and an independent Supervisory Board.
 Members of the Managing Board and the Supervisory Board are appointed (and, if necessary, dismissed) by the General Meeting of Shareholders.

 The company is governed by Dutch law and by its Articles of Association, which can be consulted on the company website.
 The General Meeting of Shareholders decides on any amendment to the Articles of Association by an absolute majority of the votes cast.
 A decision to amend the Articles of Association may only be taken at the proposal of the Managing Board, subject to approval of the Supervisory Board.

-DSM fully informs its stakeholders about its corporate objectives, the way the company is managed, and the company's performance.
-Its aim in doing so is to pursue an open dialogue with its shareholders and other stakeholders.
+At DSM, we fully inform our stakeholders about our corporate objectives, the way our company is managed, and our company's performance.
+In doing so, we aim to pursue an open dialogue with our shareholders and other stakeholders.

-DSM has an organizational structure built around business groups that are empowered to carry out all short-term and long-term business functions, in which activity they are assisted by support and corporate functions, as well as by regional organizations.
+Our company has an organizational structure built around business groups that are empowered to perform all short-term and long-term business functions.
+In this they are assisted by support and corporate functions, as well as by regional organizations.

 Managing Board and Executive Committee

-The Managing Board is ultimately responsible for the company's strategy, its portfolio management, the deployment of human capital and financial capital resources, the company's risk management system, the company's financial performance, and its performance in the area of sustainability.
-It is hence also the Managing Board that is accountable to the Supervisory Board for the company's strategy and management.
-To this end, the full Managing Board attends the Supervisory Board meetings, whereas the other Executive Committee members attend those (parts of) Supervisory Board meetings that are specifically relevant to their area of responsibility.
+The Managing Board is ultimately responsible for our company's strategy, its portfolio management, the deployment of human capital and financial capital resources, the company's risk management system, its financial performance, and its performance in the area of sustainability.
+The Managing Board is thus also accountable to the Supervisory Board for our company's strategy and management.
+The full Managing Board attends the Supervisory Board meetings.
+Other Executive Committee members attend those Supervisory Board meetings, or parts of them, that are specifically relevant to their area of responsibility.

-The Managing Board consists of three or more members, to be determined by the Supervisory Board.
-The current composition of the Managing Board can be found in the chapter Managing Board.
+The Managing Board consists of two or more members, to be determined by the Supervisory Board.
+The current composition of the Managing Board can be found in the chapter Supervisory Board and Managing Board Royal DSM.
 Since the introduction of the Dutch Corporate Governance Code in 2004, members of the Managing Board have been appointed for a period of four years.

-The members of the Managing Board are collectively responsible for the management of the company.
-Notwithstanding their collective responsibility within the Managing Board, certain tasks and responsibilities for business clusters and functional areas, as well as regional responsibilities, have been assigned to individual members.
-This distribution of tasks is published on the company website.
+The members of the Managing Board are collectively responsible for the management of DSM.
+In addition to this collective responsibility, Managing Board members have individual responsibility for certain tasks, business clusters, functional areas, and regions.
+The distribution of these tasks is published on the company website.

 The Supervisory Board supervises the policy pursued by the Managing Board, the Managing Board's performance of its managerial duties, and the company's general course of affairs, taking the interests of all the company's stakeholders into account.
-Since the inception of an Executive Committee, the Supervisory Board has also had the responsibility to ensure that the checks and balances that are part of the two-tier system are still taken into account, paying specific attention to the dynamics between Managing Board and Executive Committee.
+When the Executive Committee was established, the Supervisory Board also took on responsibility for ensuring that the checks and balances that are part of the two-tier system are still taken into account, paying specific attention to the dynamics between Managing Board and Executive Committee.
 The Supervisory Board is enabled to do so through the information provided to it by the Managing Board.

 The annual financial statements are approved by the Supervisory Board and then submitted to the Annual General Meeting of Shareholders (AGM) for adoption, accompanied by an explanation by the Supervisory Board of how it carried out its supervisory duties during the year under review.

 The task of these committees is to prepare the decision-making of the Supervisory Board.
-These committees are governed by charters that have been drawn up in line with the Dutch Corporate Governance Code and can be found on the company website.
+These committees are governed by charters drawn up in line with the Dutch Corporate Governance Code.
+They can be found on the company website.